Category Archives: Queen Victoria’s Household

 Stockmar also played the role of the Coburg matchmaker.
 In 1835, the first husband of Queen Maria II of Portugal died after only two months of marriage.
 King Leopold and Stockmar immediately saw an opportunity for a Coburg match.
 Through negotiations, Stockmar arranged for Leopold’s nephew Prince Ferdinand of Saxe-Coburg and Gotha to marry the widowed queen.
 The marriage was a happy one and the couple had eleven children.

-On January 1, 1840, at the Opening of Parliament, Queen Victoria announced her upcoming wedding.
+On January 1, 1840, at the State Opening of Parliament, Queen Victoria announced her upcoming wedding.
 Several days later, Stockmar, as Prince Albert’s representative in London, negotiated the marriage contract with Foreign Minister Lord Palmerston, discussing details about Albert’s Protestant religion, his naturalization as a British subject, his rank, his powers, and his financial provisions.
 Albert and Victoria were married on February 10, 1840, and Stockmar left England for Coburg in early August.
 However, he returned in November for the birth of Albert and Victoria’s first child Victoria, Princess Royal.
-Stockmar had the complete confidence of Prince Albert as well as of Queen Victoria, and he became their trusted, unofficial advisor, dividing his time between England and continental Europe.
+Stockmar had the complete confidence of Prince Albert and Queen Victoria, and he became their trusted, unofficial advisor, dividing his time between England and continental Europe.
 One of the first issues Stockmar worked on was making the royal household more efficient.
 This did not happen overnight but along with Prince Albert, Stockmar worked on developing a system for running the royal household.
 He was an early advisor to Queen Victoria on the subject of foreign relations.

 Queen Victoria and Prince Albert at Windsor Castle with their eldest child Victoria, Princess Royal; Credit – Wikipedia